 One Big Beautiful Bill (OBBB): Impact on charitable giving

-Key tax considerations for 2025 and beyond
+Key tax considerations for 2026 and beyond

-New tax provisions introduced by OBBB
+New tax provisions introduced by the OBBB

-1. Above-the-line charitable deductions for non-itemizers
+- Above-the-line charitable deductions for non-itemizers

-3. New floor on deductions for itemizers and corporations
+- New floor on deductions for itemizers and corporations

 Implication: High-income individuals who itemize deductions should carefully consider the timing and amounts of their giving, and the strategies to maximize their deduction.
 For example, a bunching strategy or an approach of making larger gifts with less frequency can be more effective under the new rules.
 Corporations may want to take steps to proactively manage (and potentially increase) their giving to ensure they exceed the 1% threshold.
+Additionally, companies may benefit from consulting a tax advisor, especially if they operate on a fiscal year rather than a calendar year, to understand how the new rules apply. - New limits to deductions for itemizers in the top tax bracket

 Extensions of the 2017 Tax Cuts and Jobs Act

-• Income tax brackets: Under the new law, the current income tax brackets have been made permanent.
-Effective in the 2025 tax year, income tax brackets are 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
+- Income tax brackets: Under the new law, the current income tax brackets have been made permanent.
+Effective as of the 2025 tax year, the income tax brackets are 10%, 12%, 22%, 24%, 32%, 35%, and 37%.

 Other key tax changes